gbdev/hardware.inc/README.md

 This repo is an attempt at version control, using [@AntonioND](http://github.com/AntonioND)'s fork as the baseline.

-Breaking changes, like those in [72ec03f](https://github.com/gbdev/hardware.inc/commit/72ec03f835e72be83a1ef189a4a9eac0fbdf39e2) receive a major version bump, while smaller changes which add new features but do not make any breaking changes recieve a minor version bump.
+Breaking changes, like those in [72ec03f](https://github.com/gbdev/hardware.inc/commit/72ec03f835e72be83a1ef189a4a9eac0fbdf39e2) receive a major version bump, while smaller changes which add new features but do not make any breaking changes receive a minor version bump.

 ## Contributors